-New Heights – Warren Farm Community Project is a charity (registered in 2004) whose aim is to meet the needs of the most disadvantaged members of Kingstanding community and promote social cohesion.
+New Heights – Warren Farm Community Project: A registered charity since 2004 aiming to meet the needs of the most disadvantaged members of Kingstanding community and promote social cohesion.

-- Reduce the isolation of older people & promote their independence, health and well-being.
+- Reduce isolation of older people living within the area & promote their independence health & well-being.

-- Work alongside families and parents, particularly lone parents, helping them to face the challenges of family life & parenthood and in their personal & social development.
+- Work alongside vulnerable parents helping them to face the challenges of parenthood & personal & social development.

-YMCA Sutton Coldfield is a charity providing a number of much needed programmes and services for young people in the North Birmingham area from youth clubs for young disabled people, support and respite services for young carers, through to affordable quality housing provision and much needed outreach work on the streets.
-And that’s just for starters.
+YMCA Sutton Coldfield:Providing a variety of programmes and services for young people in the North Birmingham area, including; youth clubs, support and respite services for young carers, affordable housing provision and much needed outreach work.

-Inspired by our Christian values the team of dedicated staff and volunteers ensure that young people, children and their families within the local community are at the heart of everything we do.
+Inspired by our Christian values the team of dedicated staff and volunteers ensure that young people, children and their families within the local community are at the heart of their work.

 Tel: 0121 354 5614

-Lakeside Children’s Centre We work along-side local families with children under 5 years, providing information, advice and a wide range of services including help with returning to work, finding childcare, family support, family health and many other services.
+Lakeside Children’s Centre: Working with local families with children under 5 years, providing information, advice and a wide range of services including help with returning to work, finding childcare, family support, family health.

-St Martin’s Social Care Project, 140 Witton Lodge Road.
-Perry Common., Birmingham.
-B23 5AP
+Base: St Martin’s Social Care Project, 140 Witton Lodge Road, Perry Common, Birmingham, B23 5AP

 Tel: 0121 382 7555